-\\ Production assets transferred in relate to Mahato development assets include the PB-1 and PB-2 wells which were drilled as exploration wells in late 2019 and early 2020.
+Production assets transferred in relate to Mahato development assets include the PB-1 and PB-2 wells which were drilled as exploration wells in late 2019 and early 2020.
 During calendar year 2021, these wells commercial oil production.
+PB-3, PB-4 and PB-5 wells were also drilled and brought into production by 30 June 2021.